 Terry Ryan Biography

 Terry Ryan has maintained membership and held various offices in local, national and international organizations including past president and Life Member of the National Association of Dog Obedience Instructors.
-She is a charter member of the Association of Pet Dog Trainers and was their keynote speaker at the 2007 APDT Conference.
+She is a charter member of the Association of Pet Dog Trainers.
+Terry has presented numerous times for both organizations.
 She’s trained and exhibited her own dogs in conformation, obedience, tracking and other dog sports.
 Terry is an American Kennel Club (AKC) obedience trial Judge Emeritus.

 Terry was one of six chairpersons who wrote the national standards for humane dog training funded by the American Humane Association in 2002 which was later published at Guidelines for Humane Dog Training by the Delta Society.
 Terry also played a principal role in creating and teaching a national dog training program for the PetsMart chain of pet shops.
 Terry was appointed to the behavior and training advisory board of the American Humane Society in 2010.

 Over the years Terry has had long-term contracts to create and instruct national dog training courses in several countries including Australia, through The Animal Welfare League of New South Wales, the Samsung Corporation in South Korea and the Formosan Animal Assistant Activities Association in Taiwan.